Optimizing the Efficiency of First-Order Methods for Decreasing the Gradient of Smooth Convex Functions: Introduction

 The initial bounded condition on the distance between initial and optimal points is a standard assumption, whereas the initial condition on the cost function value of interest in this paper is less popular.
 However, sometimes a constant for the latter bounded condition is known, while a constant for the former condition is either not known or difficult to compute, making the latter condition more useful.
 In addition, there are cases where the latter initial bounded function condition holds, but the former condition does not.
-One such example is an unregularized logistic regression of an overparameterized model for separable datasets \cite{nacson:19:cog,soudry:18:tib}, which does not have any finite minimizers.
+One such example is an unregularized logistic regression of an overparameterized model for separable datasets \cite{nacson:19:cog,soudry:18:tib}, which does not have any finite minimizer.
 Therefore, this paper's analysis under the initial bounded condition has value for such cases.

-Sec.~\ref{sec:prob} reviews a smooth convex problem and first-order methods.
-Sec.~\ref{sec:eff} reviews the efficiency of first-order methods and its lower bound.
-Sec.~\ref{sec:pep} studies the PEP approach~\cite{drori:14:pof} and provides relaxations for analyzing the worst-case gradient decrease.
-Sec.~\ref{sec:gm,ic2} uses the relaxed PEP to provide the exact worst-case gradient bound for GM.
-Sec.~\ref{sec:optpep} optimizes the step coefficients of the first-order methods using the relaxed PEP, and develops an efficient first-order method named OGM-G under the initial function condition.
-Sec.~\ref{sec:conc} concludes the paper.
+Section~\ref{sec:prob} reviews a smooth convex problem and first-order methods.
+Section~\ref{sec:eff} reviews the efficiency of first-order methods and its lower bound.
+Section~\ref{sec:pep} studies the PEP approach~\cite{drori:14:pof} and provides relaxations for analyzing the worst-case gradient decrease.
+Section~\ref{sec:gm,ic2} uses the relaxed PEP to provide the exact worst-case gradient bound for GM.
+Section~\ref{sec:optpep} optimizes the step coefficients of the first-order methods using the relaxed PEP, and develops an efficient first-order method named \OGMG~under the initial function condition.
+Section~\ref{sec:conc} concludes the paper.